 Just a few of the most popular uses for bridging finance are as follows:

 - Purchasing properties at auction at rock-bottom prices.

 - Buying non-standard properties to refurbish or repurpose.

 - Covering urgent outgoings or unexpected cash flow shortages.

 - Investing in equipment and machinery for business purposes.

 - Relocating to new premises or property expansions.

 - Paying tax bills to avoid possible penalties.

-In all of the above instances, bridging finance can work out more convenient and cost-effective than any conventional loan.
-Though again, under the strict condition that the funds are repaid in a timely manner as agreed.
+In all of the above instances, bridging finance can be more convenient and cost-effective than any conventional loan. again, under the strict condition that the funds are repaid in a timely manner as agreed.

 In spite of the above, it is worth remembering that many lenders issue bridging finance primarily on the basis of security.
 If the value of the property used to secure the loan vastly exceeds the total loan value, other verifications (like credit history checks) may not be necessary.